-The teaching and learning strategies for BSc (Hons) Mathematics have been developed to support your acquisition of knowledge, understanding, and skills in this specialised area, and have evolved over a number of years based on feedback, review and reflection.
+The teaching and learning strategies for MMath (Hons) Mathematics have been developed to support your acquisition of knowledge, understanding, and skills in this specialised area, and have evolved over a number of years based on feedback, review and reflection.
+You will be expected to take progressively more responsibility for your own learning at each level.
 Autonomous learning is encouraged and motivated within the course by use of the following practices:

-• Interaction with other students through small group based work.

-- Presentation of ideas and findings to fellow students and tutors.
+- Interaction with other students through small group based work. - Presentation of ideas and findings to fellow students and tutors.
 This helps you to organise your thoughts, and reflect on your understanding. - Discussion of ideas with tutors.
 Self- and staff-directed investigation is important to the development of learning autonomy.
-This culminates in the final year Project where you will work on a topic chosen in consultation with your Project Supervisor, who will guide you in your work on the Project. - The application of knowledge learned or taught within modules.
+This culminates in the final year Project where you will work on a challenging topic chosen in consultation with your Project Supervisor, who will guide you in your work on the Project. - The application of knowledge learned or taught within modules.
 The progression in the course from level to level ensures that earlier knowledge and skills are built on and developed.